Leftn/khuxbot-api/README.md

 The `post` request body must be in JSON.
 The following paragraths will outline which fields can be used

 # Filter
+You can specify how to filter the data to your liking.

 Example: `{filter:{"hits":8,"direction":"upright"}}`

 You can find a full list of filters [here](https://www.khuxbot.com/api/docs/filters)

+## Integer Filtering

+It should also be noted that all keys which accept integer values also accept a min and max key object

+Example `{"filter":{"hits":{"max":3}}`

+This will retrieve all medals which deal at most 3 hits

+**Min and Max are Inclusive**

+If you use  `{"min":3, "max":4}` it will return all medals which are 3 or 4 in value

 # Format
 You can change which fields you want returend by adding the format key.
 The value must be an array of strings